jorgenhw/GrundtviGPT-3/readme.md

 ## Conclusion
 In this project, we have successfully finetuned the GPT-3 model on a lyrics generation task.
 You can further improve the performance of the model by using a larger dataset, increasing the number of training epochs, fine-tuning on a specific artist or genre and last but not least, optimizing the hyperparameters.

+This project is part of an exam projekt in Cultural Data Science at Aarhus University, 2022.

 ## Contact

 Feel free to contact the authors, [Jørgen Højlund Wibe](https://github.com/jorgenhw) or [Niels Aalund Krogsgaard](https://github.com/nielsaak) for any questions regarding the project.